-At the Dermatology Clinic, we provide our patients with the services they need to look and feel their best.
+At Valley View Dermatology, we provide our patients with the services they need to look and feel their best.
 For patients looking for acne treatment in Salem, chemical peels offer an effective and affordable solution that can leave their skin looking refreshed and dramatically improved.

 In case you’re unfamiliar with chemical peels, how they help improve skin complexion, and what types of problems the procedure can treat, here’s what you need to know about what this acne treatment in Salem can do for you.

 A chemical peel is a type of skin care technique that’s used to improve the appearance of skin located on the hands, neck, and face.
 To facilitate the peel, a chemical solution is applied to the skin that causes it to exfoliate and eventually peel off.
 The new, freshly regenerated skin that emerges from beneath the now removed layer typically appears smoother and less wrinkled than before.

 Yes.
 Generally speaking, there are three types of chemical peels: